JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 #### Return value

 This method returns an integer that indicates the pixel format of this **Image** object.
-The **PixelFormat** data type and constants that represent various pixel formats are defined in Gdipluspixelformats.inc.
+The **PixelFormat** data type and constants that represent various pixel formats are defined in Gdipluspixelformats.h.

 ---